rouanw/flamongo/README.md

 If you want to figure out how to make your MongoDB queries more performant by finding the best indexes, you've come to the right place.

-`flamongo best` finds the best MongoDB index for each of your queries.
+`flamongo best-index` finds the best MongoDB index for each of your queries.

 `flamongo explain` provides you with helpful, human-readable stats on how a your MongoDB indexes perform for your queries.